Marguerite Harrison: Children's Hospital School

 In 1905, Harrison spearheaded an effort to open a school for indigent convalescent children.
-She used her many connections to procure donations and offered a large stone house owned by her father in Catonsville, Maryland.
-The school was initially called the Ingleside Convalescent Home but was later known as the Children's Hospital School.
+She used her many connections to procure donations and offered a large stone house her father owned in Catonsville.
+The school was initially called the Ingleside Convalescent Home, and later became the Children's Hospital School.
 Harrison concocted many schemes to raise funds for the school, including a charity baseball game and a circus performed by prominent society members.
 In 1911, Harrison was named to the board of directors of the Women's Civic League of Baltimore, which advocated for safer and cleaner streets and schools.